 On January 4, 2021, the gray wolf was delisted as a federally protected species following 45 years of protection under the Endangered Species Act.
 This action allowed GFP to manage wolves as a predator as defined in state law.

 Under GFP’s management authority, trappers, sportsmen and women, landowners and livestock producers had the ability to harvest gray wolves across the state.
 Now, because wolves are no longer under GFP management, individuals may only harvest a gray wolf if it is posing a danger to human life.

 Over the past few years, South Dakota has had a handful of gray wolves killed on both sides of the Missouri River; however, South Dakota does not have a resident gray wolf population.
-The gray wolves that have been killed in South Dakota are likely transient animals that have dispersed from populations in other states.
+The gray wolves that have been present in South Dakota are transient animals that have dispersed from populations east and west of the state.

 |Coyote (Canis lantrans)||Gray Wolf (Canis lupus)|

 |Face||Narrow and pointed; small nose pad||Broad and blocky; large nose pad|

 |Ears||Taller and pointed||Short and rounded|

 |Length||3.5 - 4.5 feet (nose to tail tip)||4.5-6.5 feet (nose to tail tip)|

 |Weight||15-50 pounds||70-150 pounds|